 Soil and leaf sampling is done annually as a basis for fertilizer recommendations.
-The Soil and Leaf Sample Test was last carried out in 2019 as a recommendation for the preparation of the 2020 fertilizer program conducted by the Central Plantation Services Laboratory of PT Central Alam Resources Lestari.
+The Soil and Leaf Sample Test was last carried out for the preparation of the 2020 fertilizer program conducted by the Central Plantation Services Laboratory of PT Central Alam Resources Lestari.